 - Thinning feathers around the eyes

 Muscle wastage is also known as muscle atrophy.
 It occurs when not enough mechanical load is put onto the muscle.
-Immobilization and bed rest because of illness are other causes, but muscle wastage is merely a natural part of the aging process.
+It’s merely a natural part of the aging process.

-Even though older parrots prefer to move less, it’s still vital that they move as much as possible to prevent this.
-Get your parrot out of its cage as much as you can and play with it to encourage movement.
+Even though older parrots prefer to move less, it’s still vital that they move as much as possible.
+Get your parrot to come out of its cage as much as you can and play with it to encourage movement.

 One of the most visible signs of aging in parrots is skin deterioration.
 Dermatitis and skin tumors are the most common symptoms.